 If you prefer guacamole on the chunkier side, go easy on the avocado mashing.
 And don’t be afraid to adjust this to your own liking–add fresh chopped tomatoes, jalapeños, red pepper flakes, or a dash of hot sauce.
 You really cannot go wrong here.

 Serve it with your favorite corn chips or alongside grilled steak or chicken.
-It also pairs perfectly with my Shredded Chicken Tacos.
+It also pairs perfectly with my Shredded Chicken Tacos, 30-Minute Fish Tacos, and Burrito Bowls.
 Gracie has recently developed an appetite for avocados, and she even likes this guacamole for breakfast.

 One last thing to know: if you bring this to a party, be ready for rave reviews and requests to make it again and again.
 I don’t know many people who can resist good guacamole.